Do I Need a Facelift, Brow Lift, or Mini Facelift? A Plastic Surgeon Explains the Differences

 Can you combine a facelift with a brow lift?

 Yes, you can absolutely combine a full facelift with a brow lift procedure.
 The two procedures target different areas of the face: the bottom two-thirds and the upper one-third.
 For a lift throughout the entire face, you may need both.
 A brow lift can also be combined with a mini facelift for those with less aging in the lower face.
 The benefit of a combined procedure is that you have only one surgery and recovery, rather than having to return later to achieve comprehensive facial restoration.

 If most signs of aging are showing in your forehead, then you may be able to get away with supplementing a brow lift with fillers and Botox in the lower face.
 This also works vice versa, so if you require only Botox to maintain a smooth forehead and have minimal skin laxity in the brow area, a facelift may be all you need for an even facial restoration.

 What do facelifts, brow lifts, and mini facelifts have in common?

-All three procedures tighten the face and lead to a more youthful appearance—and at Granite Bay Cosmetic Surgery, I also ensure that my patients end up with natural-looking results from any of these procedures.
+All three procedures tighten the face and lead to a more youthful appearance.
 For patients in need of a significant change, Botox and fillers simply can’t get these kinds of natural looking results—nor do they last very long by comparison.

 While all surgical lifting procedures do permanently “turn back the clock” a certain number of years, you will continue to age from that point forward.
 Still, you will forever enjoy looking younger than you would have otherwise, especially if you take excellent care of your skin.
 Commit to wearing a broad spectrum sunscreen year-round, eating a healthy diet, and following a professional skincare regimen to protect your investment.